We are fortunate in having both permanent professional staff and a large band of volunteers.

 I became Manager of Dartmouth Caring in August 2016, a role that involves co-ordinating the work of the charity, from the volunteers, to the staff to fund raising and delivering the trustees strategic aims for the benefit of all our many clients.

 I have lived and worked in the Dartmouth area since 2010.
 We have a great community here but one that faces significant challenges in terms of service provision and geographical isolation.

 Dartmouth Caring is a charity that aims to plug some of these service gaps and where it cannot to act as a voice for our clients.

-I have no problem motivating myself for work each day, I have a great team here who work alongside me and a vision we all share.
+I have no problem motivating myself for work each day, I have a great team here who work alongside me and a vision we all share, alongside a very real passion for the success of the charity to the benefit of the town and villages,

 Transport and Administration